-The pathogenesis of t-MDS/AML is frequently characterized by a preleukemic phase, trilineage dysplasia, and cytogenetic abnormalities involving monosomy of chromosome 5 or deletion of 5q and/or monosomy of chromosome 7 or deletion of 7q. t-MDS or t-AML cases with monosomy of chromosome 17 or deletion of 17p, dicentric chromosomes, duplication or amplification of chromosome band 11q23 and other karyotypic abnormalities, but without abnormalities of chromosome 5 often have methylation of the CDKN4B gene promoter and somatic mutations of RUNX1 (Leone et al, 2010). t-MDS and t-AML have been reported subsequent to Hodgkin lymphoma, NHL, multiple myeloma, polycythemia vera, and breast, ovarian, and testicular cancers treated with alkylating agents.
+The pathogenesis of t-MDS/AML is frequently characterized by a preleukemic phase, trilineage dysplasia, and cytogenetic abnormalities involving monosomy of chromosome 5 or deletion of 5q and/or monosomy of chromosome 7 or deletion of 7q. t-MDS or t-AML cases with monosomy of chromosome 17 or deletion of 17p, dicentric chromosomes, duplication or amplification of chromosome band 11q23 and other karyotypic abnormalities, but without abnormalities of chromosome 5 often have methylation of the CDKN4B gene promoter and somatic mutations of RUNX1 (Leone et al., 2010). t-MDS and t-AML have been reported subsequent to Hodgkin lymphoma, NHL, multiple myeloma, polycythemia vera, and breast, ovarian, and testicular cancers treated with alkylating agents.
 Typically, t-AML occurs 5-7 years following treatment, and risk is related to cumulative alkylating drug dose.

 <4> Topoisomerase inhibitors